Bianca Taylor Exposes Pert Derriere In Cheeky Bodysuit

 On Thursday, April 9, American fitness model Bianca Taylor shared a provocative Instagram post with her 730,000 followers.

-The suggestive photo, taken in Los Angeles, California, shows the 26-year-old striking a provocative pose on a bed.
-A television, playing a scene from the Studio Ghibli film Princess Mononoke, can be seen in the background.
+The suggestive photo, taken in Los Angeles, California, showed the 26-year-old striking a provocative pose on a bed.
+A television, playing a scene from the Studio Ghibli film, Princess Mononoke, could be seen in the background.
 Bianca turned her body away from the photographer, as she kneeled with her legs spread.
 She looked over her shoulder to gaze directly into the camera, parting her full lips.

 The Instagram star sizzled in a long-sleeved light pink bodysuit that left little to the imagination.
 The revealing ensemble accentuated her ample cleavage and pert derriere, much to the delight of her audience.
 Fans could also get a good view of the black ink tattoo reading “vegan” on her hip.

-For the photo, Bianca wore her long locks down and pinned back the hair on one side of her head with a barrette.
+Bianca wore her long locks down, and she pinned back her hair on one side of her head with a barrette.
 She enhanced her natural beauty by wearing a full face of makeup — a striking application which featured sculpted eyebrows, peach blush, voluminous lashes, and nude lipstick.

 In the post’s caption, the social media sensation made reference to the fact that she was self-quarantining due to the coronavirus pandemic.
-Bianca also asked her followers to let her know the titles of their favorite anime series and movies.
+Bianca also asked her followers to let her know the titles of their favorite anime.

 Fans were quick to fulfill her request in the comments section.